-How Original Medicare work: Part A and B
+How Medicare Works: Part A and B

 The Federal Health Insurance Program known as Medicare started in 1965.
 Medicare Insurance is split into two parts: